 My core research deals with post-1960s horror cinema.
 I am most interested in philosophical, aesthetic and theoretical approaches to horror, as well as feminist and queer philosophies of space, subjectivity and embodiment.
 I particularly welcome requests for postgraduate supervision in these areas.
 My book "Women, Monstrosity and Horror Film: Gynaehorror", was published by Routledge in 2018.
 I am currently working on a book on transnational genre, mockumentary form, and space / place in the What We Do in the Shadows universe for Auteur / Liverpool University Press.
 I am also working towards a long-term project exploring diverse ways of considering bodies / spaces / ecologies / temporality in horror and related areas.

-I am broadly interested in wide range of approaches to culture, especially the 'everyday', including digital culture, spectatorship, science and technology, the relationship between bodies and space, issues of taste and consumption, camp and queerness, and so-called 'low' culture.
+I am broadly interested in wide range of approaches to culture, especially the 'everyday', including digital culture, spectatorship, science and technology, issues of taste and consumption, camp and queerness, and so-called 'low' culture.

 - Harrington E. (2017) Women, Monstrosity and Horror Film: Gynaehorror.
 Routledge. vii+287.